HTTP API of the FlowFuse platform

 Some general guidance:

-• Ensure the routes have an approriate tag set - this determines where in the Swagger UI it gets displayed.
+• Ensure the routes have an appropriate tag set - this determines where in the Swagger UI it gets displayed.

 • Ensure the tag is listed in forge/routes/api-docs.js so it appears in the right place